UniversalDependencies/docs/_hy/feat/Echo.md

 The word fully or partly rhymes with a previous or following word but it is not identical to it and typically it does not have any meaning of its own.
 The echoed part is a form that does not occur elsewhere than in compounds.
-In Armenian it generalizes or specifies the meaning of the previous or following word and is translated as “or something”, “etc.” etc.
+In Armenian it generalizes or specifies the meaning of the previous or following word and is translated as “or something”, “etc.”, “like that” etc.

 * _տուն-<b>մուն</b>_ “house and things like that”,
 * _աման-<b>չաման</b>_ “dishes and etc.”,